DucManhPhan/DucManhPhan.github.io/_posts/2018-11-15-The-neccessary-commands-in-VIM.md

 - cf) : change through the next closing parentheses or the next other character
 - cw : delete word and enter the insert mode
 - dw : delete word and staying in the normal mode
+- cfx : change all text till the 'x' (includes the 'x')
+- ctx : change all text tille the 'x'
+- dtx : delete all text till the next 'x'
+- dfx : same, but include the 'x'
 -